evamaxfield/gen-ml-langchain-exp/plan.md

    * These examples are for us for debugging and reference purposes not for the interviews.
 * **1.5 hours** - Completed draft of user interview plan.
 All structure, questions, and format decided.
 * **0.5 hours** - Start contacting people for potential interviews.
-   * Four community members
-       * Activists okay
-   * Four journalists
-   * No requirement for individuals to be planning to attend the upcoming meeting.
-       * Selection of individuals should include some that hopefully do end up going to / listening / watching the meeting.

 ### May 14 - May 20